 The following pictures show the safety and crash relevant areas.
+Mercedes-Benz recommends not to drill into the marked areas.

-Safety and crash relevant areas (marked in blue)

-The diagram below shows where drilling into the longitudinal member is not allowed.
+Safety and crash relevant areas (marked in blue) The diagram below shows where drilling into the longitudinal member is not allowed.
 Drilling must not take place:

-- At the A and B-pillars - In the upper or lower flange/chord of the longitudinal frame member - In the vicinity of load application points (e.g. spring brackets) - In the vicinity of front axle or rear axle supporting points - In the vicinity of the airbags - In the vicinity of driver assistance systems (for example front and rear sensors)
+- On the A and B-pillars - In the upper or lower flange/chord of the longitudinal frame member - In the vicinity of load application points (e.g. spring brackets) - In the vicinity of front axle or rear axle supporting points - On underbody reinforcement or longitudinal supports under the B-Pillar - In the vicinity of the airbags, airbag sensors, airbag control unit, seat belts - In the area of the assistance systems, (e.g. front and rear radars for Parktronic or Distronic)